North Dakota State University requires at least 120 credits to complete a bachelor's degree.

 NDSU has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

-Student struggling to choose just one area of study may consider a double major.
-Declaring a double major may mean taking more courses, but it can provide an interesting mix of experience that helps students stand out when job searching or applying to a graduate program.
+NOTE: Declaring a double major may mean taking more courses, but it can provide an interesting mix of experience that helps students stand out when job searching or applying to a graduate program.

 Prospective students can contact the college's Office of Accessibility Services to learn more about any support and accomodations offered.
 These conversations are usually kept confidential and will not be shared with the admissions office if you do not wish to share.

 ✅ NDSU has distance learning options for students who are interested in taking classes online.

 ✅ NDSU offers some credit for Advanced Placement (AP) classes taken in high school.
 Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

 Students can still look for internships during the summer, or gain work experience with a part-time job.

 The Reserve Officers' Training Corps, which is also commonly known as ROTC, is a leadership program that prepares students to serve in the U.S. Armed Forces after graduation.
 College level ROTC programs prepare students to become officers in the military through physical, academic, and leadership training.
 ROTC programs are part of the college curriculum and usually cover the cost of tuition.

-Each branch of the miltary has its own ROTC program, but not every program is available at every school.
+Each branch of the miltary has its own ROTC program, but not every program is available at every college.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.